saurav193/capstone_BIBA/doc/internal_report.md

 The data used in this iteration of modeling can be found [here](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/data/old_train_data.zip).
-On Google Drive, it is saved as `playground_stats.csv`.
+On Google Drive, it corresponds to `playground_stats.csv`.
 Since the focus of this iteration was to evaluate the baseline performance of rudimentary models, emphasis was not placed on perfecting preprocessing techniques.
 For this reason, rows missing the target value were dropped and missing values in the explanatory variables were imputed with 0s.